Sexual Health Program

 - People who have an opportunistic infection

 - High-risk categories include:

 - Education about how to prevent STDs, including HIV.

-The Sexual Health clinic does not offer Pap smears or Hepatitis C testing.
 Please visit the Family Planning Clinic for more information regarding Pap smears and birth control.

 Please call 775-328-2470 to schedule an appointment or for more information regarding walk-in clinics.